 HT THELMA09 - CONTEMPORARY PROTESTANT THEOLOGY FROM WW2

 Course Supervisor: Contact Hours Credit Point Prerequisites:

-Dr. István Szabó per Semester: Value:
+Prof. Dr. István Szabó per Semester: Value:

 30 5

 Name of Instructor: Classification: Course's Language of Type of Course:

 Semester instruction: lecture

-Dr. István Szabó compulsory English
+Prof. Dr. István Szabó compulsory English

 II.
 Recommended Method of evaluation:

 Semester: Oral exam

 II.

-This course engages critically with major figures and movements in the twentieth and twenty-first century Protestant theology, including authors Karl Barth, Emil Brunner, Paul Tillich, Dietrich Bonhoeffer, Reinhold Niebuhr, Rudolf Butmann, Wolfhart Pannenberg, Jürgen Moltmann.
-Students will engage critically with a selection of these theologies in relation to their contexts, tasks and methods.

-be able to demonstrate an in-depth understanding of a selection of contemporary theologies and the contexts in which they emerged be able to evaluate critically selected theologies in reference to their contexts, tasks and methods integrates new theological issues to contemporary Protestant theology knows the main focuses of theological questions today
+This course engages critically with major figures and movements in the twentieth and twenty-first century Protestant theology, including authors Karl Barth, Emil Brunner, Paul Tillich, Dietrich Bonhoeffer, Reinhold be able to demonstrate an in-depth understanding of a selection of contemporary theologies and the contexts in which they emerged be able to evaluate critically selected theologies in reference to their contexts, tasks and methods integrates new theological issues to contemporary Protestant theology knows the main focuses of theological questions today